Where to refer international students

 The designated learning institution (DLI) number for University of Saskatchewan is: O19425660421.

-International students who are registered full-time in a degree, diploma or certificate program at the U of S and who want to work on campus must meet the eligibility requirements listed by IRCC.
+Study permit holders who are registered full-time in a degree, diploma or certificate program may be eligible to work.
+They must meet the eligibility requirements listed by IRCC.

-All international students who have a study permit and who wish to work on campus must obtain a social insurance number (SIN) from Service Canada.
-In order to apply for a SIN for on-campus employment, students must have one of the following conditions or remarks printed on their study permit:
+All study permit holders who wish to work in Canada must obtain a social insurance number (SIN) from Service Canada.
+In order to apply for a SIN, study permit holders must have one of the following conditions or remarks printed on their study permit:

-- May accept employment on or off campus if meeting eligibility criteria as per R186(f), (v) or (w).
-Must cease working if no longer meeting these criteria.
+- May accept employment on or off campus if meeting eligibility criteria, per paragraph R186(f), (v) or (w) and must cease working if no longer meeting these criteria.

-If a study permit does not have any of the above remarks, a student would have to request an amendment to their study permit through the IRCC website before they can apply for a SIN.
+If a study permit does not have any of the above remarks, please refer the student to ISSAC for advice.

 IRCC reporting requirements